The Top 10 Accelerated JD Programs (2026)

 - Whitworth University (all majors)

-- Written approval received from a CAS official
+- Written approval from a College of Arts & Sciences (CAS) official

-- LSAT
+- LSAT score

-- Rest of the standard applications
+- Submission of the remaining standard JD application materials

-- Deadline: March 15 of junior year
+Deadline: March 15 of junior year

 Other schools that offer a 3+3 BA/JD program include but are not limited to: